mark-morgan/octopus-energy/README.md

 ## Usage
 ### Initialisation
 Before requesting data you will need to set your access credentials.
-This is done by initialising the LivnClient:
+This is done by initialising the OctopusEnergy Client:
 ```php
 $apiKey = 'my-octopus-apiky';